 F.S.
 163.3245(3)(a)(5) requires "a general identification of regionally significant natural resources within the planning area based on the best available data..."
-The Sector Plan application also serves as a proposed amendment to the Alachua County Comprehensive Plan.
+The EASP application also serves as a proposed amendment to the Alachua County Comprehensive Plan.
 Pursuant to the Alachua County Comprehensive Plan 2011-2030 Conservation Open Space Policy 3.4.1, "All applications for land use change, zoning change and development approval shall be required to submit an inventory of natural resource information."
-Consistent with both of these requirements, the following description of the ecological setting of the Plum Creek Envision Alachua Sector Plan Property (Property) is provided, including physiography, geology, topography, soils, vegetative communities, wildlife, and regionally significant natural resources.
+Consistent with both of these requirements, the following description of the ecological setting of the Plum Creek EASP Property is provided, including physiography, geology, topography, soils, vegetative communities, wildlife, and regionally significant natural resources.
+The associated data for out parcels adjacent to the Property have been included on the various maps to provide an environmental context of the local landscape.
 The completed Alachua County Environmental Resources Assessment Checklist is included as Appendix A.